DeltaF1/ECS-spaceship-demo/README.md

 # ECS Demo

-This was a project where I created an Entiy-Component-System architecture and integer
+This was a project where I created an Entiy-Component-System architecture and integrated the spaceship generation code from my ProcJam 2019 repository.

 ## How to play

 Requires love 11+

-Checkout the repository and run "love ."
+Checkout the repository and run `love .`

 ### Controls
 `wasd` - Movement